-To setup a virtual server entry:
+To set up a virtual server entry:

-- 1. Click the Add New... button. (pop-up Figure 4-63) - Select the service you want to use from the Common Service Port list.
+- 1. Click the Add New... button. (pop-up Figure 4-56) - Select the service you want to use from the Common Service Port list.
 If the Common Service Port menu does not list the service that you want to use, enter the number of the service port or service port range in the Service Port field. - 3.
 Enter the IP address of the computer running the service application in the IP Address field. - 4.
 Select the protocol used for this application in the Protocol drop-down list, either TCP, UDP, or All. - 5.
 Select the Enabled option in the Status drop-down list. - 6.
 Click the Save button.

-Add or Modify a Virtual S erver Entry
+Add or Modify a Virtual S enver Entry

+Add of modify a virtual 3 erver Elluy

 Service Port: (XX-XX or XX)

 Internal Port: (XX, Only valid for single Service Port or leave a blank)

 IP Address:

 Protocol: ALL

-Status: Enabled V
+Status: Enabled

 Common Service Port: Select One

 Save Back

-Figure 4-63 Add or Modify a Virtual Server Entry
+Figure 4-56 Add or Modify a Virtual Server Entry